katanaml/katana-skipper/README.md

 ![Skipper](https://github.com/katanaml/katana-skipper/blob/master/skipper.png)

 Engine and Communication parts are generic and can be reused.
 A group of ML services is provided for sample purposes.
 You should replace a group of services with your own.
 The current group of ML services works with Boston Housing data.
 Data service is fetching Boston Housing data and converts it to the format suitable for TensorFlow model training.
 Training service builds TensorFlow model.
 Serving service is scaled to 2 instances and it serves prediction requests.

+One of the services, *helloservice*, shows how to use JavaScript based microservice with Skipper.

 ## Author